 Oticon Medical is a subsidiary of the Oticon brand, which has been at the forefront of innovative hearing care since 1904.
 Founder Hans Demant first established the company as a way to help his wife, Camilla, deal with her hearing loss.
 After years of searching for a feasible solution to his wife's impairment, Demant finally stumbled upon "the royal hearing aid" in 1903, which was developed for Alexandra, Princess of Wales.
 He journeyed across the North Sea to retrieve one for Camilla, which subsequently spurred the growth of the Oticon brand.

 Oticon Medical was first established as a sister company of the original Oticon company, which now falls under the umbrella entity known as the William Demant Holding Group.
 The focus of this new business facet was on discovering and pioneering new ways to approach hearing aids and implants.
-Today, Oticon Medical utilizes the vast collections of data, resources and knowledge gathered over many years by Oticon and later by the William Demant Holding Group to provide patients who've experienced hearing loss with the equipment they need to lead a normal and active life.
+Today, Oticon Medical uses data, resources and knowledge gathered over many years by Oticon and later by the William Demant Holding Group to provide patients who've experienced hearing loss with the equipment they need to lead a normal and active life.

 Oticon Medical's focus

 The primary devices produced by Oticon Medical are known as bone-anchored hearing systems, which were developed by Dr. Anders Tjellström at Sahlgrenska University Hospital in Gothenburg - where Oticon Medical is based.
-These devices are a unique form of hearing device that utilize bone conduction technology to improve a patient's ability to hear or discern between similar sounds and frequencies.
-These specific implants must be surgically attached to the skull - behind the ear - where they can then transmit sound through direct conduction methods through the bone into the inner ear.
+These devices use bone conduction technology to improve a patient's ability to discern between similar sounds and frequencies.
+The implants must be surgically attached to the skull - behind the ear - where they can transmit sound through direct conduction methods through the bone into the inner ear.
 Through bypassing the organic mechanisms of the outer ear canal and middle ear cavity, bone-anchored hearing systems can effectively provide patients with a representation of original sounds even if their outer or middle ear has sustained damage or injury.

 The Ponto System

 Oticon Medical produces a full range of bone anchored sound processors, wireless accessories, implant and surgical components and fitting software for its Ponto System.
 These components are renowned for their optimal audio quality and allow users to more effectively understand conversation and promote more comfortable listening capabilities even under the most extreme or noisy circumstances.
-All facets of the Ponto System are designed to ensure and deliver successful systems to the hearing impaired.
-The following are the main products featured in this unique system:
+The main products featured in this unique system:

-- OptiGrip: This original design feature found on Oticon Medical's implant devices helps improve overall stability and functionality of bone-anchored hearing devices and implants.
+- OptiGrip: This original design feature helps improve overall stability and functionality of bone-anchored hearing devices and implants.
 The unique geometric design allows for maximum contact with the surface of the bone, which ultimately allows for greater conductivity between the bone and the hearing implant.

 - OptiFit: The OptiFit feature is another design element used to better adhere a bone-anchored hearing system to a patient's head.
-It describes the variances between different abutments, which are used as the foundation for the implants.
-Oticon Medical understands that one size certainly does not fit all in the realm of hearing aids and implants, and works hard to create systems that can be used by a wider demographic of patients all over the world.
-These abutments are sized specifically based on the patient, and help to minimize friction between the device and the skin.
 The design also limits the development of pockets that can become a breeding ground for bacteria and other microscopic invaders.

 - PontoPlus: The PontoPlus category of sound processors offer a powerful yet compact design that provides maximum sound quality without being overly conspicuous.
 These devices are built using the Inium platform, which combines a powerful transducer, the innovative Inium feedback shield and the latest Bluetooth 2.4-GHz wireless technology.
-In addition to the top-of-the-line components, these little processors present a robust design that will be able to stand up under the most extreme circumstances.
-Best of all, these devices can be fully customized to better represent you as an individual!
+In addition to the top-of-the-line components, these little processors present a robust design that can stand up to the most extreme circumstances.

 Lastly, all components of the Ponto System are based around the Brånemark principle.
 The principle describes the unique characteristics of titanium and the way it is able to merge seamlessly with human bone - a process known as osseointegration.
 This incredible discovery was made by Professor Per-Ingvar Brånemark in the 1950s, and is now applied to a wide range of medical and dental products.